 Statutory Installment Bonds ("SIBs") are a somewhat simplified type of serial bond.
 All of the rules of amortization described above apply; however, instead of printed bonds for each maturity, an SIB is a single "typewritten" style bond representing all maturities which, in addition to regular serial bond information described above, also includes a full principal amortization schedule and separate interest payment schedule (SIBs are the form of serial bonds in which one occasionally sees annual rather than semi-annual interest payments).
-If the principal amount for an object or purpose, or objects or purposes, or class or classes thereof, to be financed by the issuance of bonds does not exceed \$1 million in the aggregate, a single SIB may be issued for the full principal amount.
-SIBs may not be issued in excess of \$1 million per year.
-Any such bond shall provide for the payment of both the principal and interest upon physical presentation of the bond for notation of such payments thereon (except SIBs issued and sold to the United States of

-America or any agency thereof in any amount may have principal and interest payable without such presentation).
+If the principal amount for an object or purpose, or objects or purposes, or class or classes thereof, to be financed by the issuance of bonds does not exceed one million dollars in the aggregate, a single SIB may be issued for the full principal amount.
+Not more than one million dollars may be issued as SIBs in a fiscal year.
+Any such bond shall provide for the payment of both the principal and interest upon physical presentation of the bond for notation of such payments thereon (except SIBs issued and sold to the United States of America or any agency thereof in any amount may have principal and interest payable without such presentation).
 The notations of principal and interest payments are to be made on the face of the bond, on the reverse side, or on a sheet attached thereto.

-SIBs can be issued for new-money purposes or to refinance a BAN or BARN or both.
-Since SIBs may not exceed \$1 million in principal and require physical notation, they are typically placed with local banks in the community where the issuer is located (and deposits its fund balances).
+SIBs can be issued for new money purposes or to refinance a BAN or BARN or both.
+Since SIBs may not exceed one million dollars in principal and require physical notation, they are typically placed with local banks in the community where the issuer is located (and deposits its fund balances).
 While capital projects of any period of probable usefulness and maximum maturity may be financed with an SIB, local banks typically do not like to invest in SIBs with maturities greater than ten (10) years.
-This forms a market-based maximum maturity limitation on projects with longer than 10 year PPUs.
+This forms a market-based maximum maturity limitation on projects with longer than ten year PPUs.
+It is not uncommon for school districts to issue SIBs to finance their school bus replacement program or small capital reconstruction projects.